Kaylyn Kyle: International

 Kyle has represented Canada on the U-17 and U-20 youth teams.
 She participated at the FIFA U-20 Women's World Cup twice in 2006 and 2008.

 In 2008, she won her first cap for the senior team in a 4–0 loss to the United States.
 At the 2011 Pan American Games, she was a member of the gold-winning team that defeated Brazil.

 Kyle won bronze at the London 2012 Olympic Games, playing a prominent role throughout the tournament in Canada's midfield.
 Canada defeated France 1–0 in the bronze medal game on August 9, 2012.

 She won her 100th cap with the senior national team at the 2015 FIFA Women's World Cup, during the round of 16 match against Switzerland.

 Kyle announced her retirement from international competition via social media on April 21, 2017.

+International goals

-Broadcasting career
+Post-soccer career

 Kyle became a broadcaster for TSN in 2017.
 She hit the headlines in June 2019 when she stated that Canada's rivals the US should not have celebrated whilst scoring the last few of their goals during the 13–0 defeat of Thailand during the Women's World Cup of that year.
 Kyle hosts for BeIN Sports regularly.
 She also serves as an analyst for broadcasts on the network.
 In 2020, she was announced to be the sideline reporter for Inter Miami CF.

 Kyle joined the Apple TV MLS Season Pass broadcasting team for the 2023 season.

+Kyle announced on December 21, 2023 that she had become a brand ambassador for Can-i Wellness oral spray supplements.